morgankippen/CountingSheep/README.md

 # Sleepy Sheepy
-A series of sheep-themed minigames made in Godot
+A series of sheep-themed minigames made in Godot/

+Though unfinished, it is available to play [here on itch.io](https://morgan404.itch.io/sheepminigames)

 -----